 Sedation Dentistry in Colorado Springs

 If going to the dentist is your worst nightmare, you need sedation dentistry.
 Sedation dentistry in Colorado Springs helps fearful adults and children make it through their dental appointments without anxiety.
-Dr. Couchman uses oral conscious sedation and inhalation conscious sedation.
+Dr. Sayers uses oral conscious sedation and inhalation conscious sedation.
 Oral sedation is a medication that is taken orally before your appointment.
 Inhalation sedation is commonly known as nitrous oxide or laughing gas and is mixed with oxygen and inhaled during the course of your appointment.
 Both oral and inhaled sedation help you relax during your appointment.
 You will not experience anxiety or fear, but instead will be calm and relaxed.
 This could be your ticket to the easiest dental appointment you have ever had!

 Most of the time, sedation means that you are not awake or at least not very functional.
 Conscious sedation is different because you will be awake and able to respond, act, and breathe on your own.
 Most patients do experience an amnesic effect during sedation.
-Dr. Couchman uses this sedation to help you have a good experience at the dentist.
+Dr. Sayers uses this sedation to help you have a good experience at the dentist.
 Colorado Springs, CO residents can benefit from a new way to visit the dentist with sedation dentistry.

 Sedation in Dentistry: The Whole Story